sblowers/VaPor/README.md

 Note: this software requires the Imaging Processing Toolbox in Matlab to work.

+Note: The linear solver in this program can use a considerable amount of RAM to solve.
+It is not recommended to use the DomainCoarsening = 'none' option with the example data, nor generate more than 200,000 vessels.
+Additionally, the program cannot be aborted using Ctrl+c whilst the linear solver is in progress and the only way to exit during the run is to kill Matlab itself.

 A brief overview of the the initialisation functions is given in the .pdf ProgramDocumentation.